Hamilton-Jacobi approach to thermodynamic transformations: Hamilton-Jacobi approach to thermodynamic transformations

 \begin{prop} Consider a thermodynamic system with potential \(\Phi = \Phi(q^i)\) which satisfies: \(d\Phi - p_i dq^i = 0\).
 Let us now have a different representation obtained by taking \(q^k = q^k (\Phi,q^1, \cdots, q^{k-1}, q^{k+1}, \cdots, q^n)\) where \(1 \leq k \leq n\) as the thermodynamic potential such that at equilibrium one has \(dq^k - (1/p_k) d\Phi + (p_1/p_k) dq^1 + \cdots = 0\).
 Then, if a given thermodynamic transformation in the \(\Phi\) representation is generated by the contact Hamiltonian \(h\), then the equivalent transformation in the \(q^k\) representation is described by the contact Hamiltonian \(-h/p_k\). \end{prop}

 \textit{Proof -} Consider the \(\Phi\) representation with first law \(d\Phi - p_i dq^i = 0\).
 Now let there be a thermodynamic transformation due to the contact Hamiltonian \(h\).
 Although at stationarity, \(\Phi\) does not carry any time dependence, implicit or explicit, under a thermodynamic transformation, the potential and its arguments are time varying in general, i.e. \(q^i = q^i(t)\) and \(\Phi = \Phi(q^1, \cdots, q^n, t)\).
-The Hamilton-Jacobi equation then reads: On the other hand, the total time derivative of \(\Phi\) is given by: If we divide by \(p_k\), the above equation can be rearranged to give:
+The Hamilton-Jacobi equation then reads On the other hand, the total time derivative of \(\Phi\) is given by If we divide by \(p_k\), the above equation can be rearranged to give

-Considering the \(q^k\) representation where one has \(dq^k - (1/p_k) d\Phi + (p_1/p_k) dq^1 + \cdots = 0\), the above equation can be expressed in terms of the new coordinates \(\{Q^j\}\) where \(Q^1 = \Phi\), \(Q^2 = q^1\), \(\cdots\) and new momenta \(\{P_j\}\) with \(P_1 = 1/p_k\), \(P_2 = -p_2/p_k\), \(\cdots\) as: Now, since \(\partial q^k / \partial Q^j = P_j\), we must get: Thus, one must put \( -h/p_k\) to be the new contact Hamiltonian so that the Hamilton-Jacobi equation in the \(q^k\)-representation reads:
+Considering the \(q^k\) representation where one has \(dq^k - (1/p_k) d\Phi + (p_1/p_k) dq^1 + \cdots = 0\), the above equation can be expressed in terms of the new coordinates \(\{Q^j\}\) where \(Q^1 = \Phi\), \(Q^2 = q^1\), \(\cdots\), and new momenta \(\{P_j\}\) with \(P_1 = 1/p_k\), \(P_2 = -p_2/p_k\), \(\cdots\) as \\ Now, since \(\partial q^k / \partial Q^j = P_j\), we must get Thus, one must put \( -h/p_k\) to be the new contact Hamiltonian so that the Hamilton-Jacobi equation in the \(q^k\)-representation reads

-For example, if a certain contact Hamiltonian \(h\) generates a specific thermodynamic transformation in the energy representation, then the contact Hamiltonian \( - \beta h\) generates an equivalent dynamics in the entropy representation.
+For example, if a certain contact Hamiltonian \(h\) generates a specific thermodynamic transformation in the energy representation, then the contact Hamiltonian \( - \beta h\) (\(\beta = 1/T\) and we will set \(k_B =1\) in subsequent discussions) generates an equivalent dynamics in the entropy representation.
 We shall verify this in the examples presented in section-(\ref{Examplesection}). \\

 One should note that although one is using several coordinate parametrizations to describe the same system, the statistical ensemble stays the same, i.e. there is a fixed choice of boundary conditions.
 Therefore, a mere change of coordinate parametrization does not lead to a change in the ensemble, say from microcanonical to canonical.
-Shifting from one ensemble to another, i.e. changing the boundary conditions with which the system reaches thermodynamic equilibrium requires Legendre transforms.
+Shifting from one ensemble to another, i.e. changing the boundary conditions, requires Legendre transforms.
 We discuss them below.